-The Bay’s biodiversity is rooted in its diverse native plant communities, and replanting these vulnerable species is an excellent way to get the Bay between your fingers.
-But as some adventurous natatorists know, the best way to Touch the Bay is with your whole body.
+The Bay’s biodiversity is rooted in its diverse native plant communities, and replanting these vulnerable species is an excellent way to Dig In and get the Bay between your fingers.
+But as some Bay Heroes know, the best way to Touch the Bay is with your whole body.
 That’s why we've included both aquatic and terrestrial suggestions for this adventure!

 GIVE BACK: GET YOUR HANDS DIRTY

-There’s no better way to celebrate the Bay than to VOLUNTEER!
-Protect and restore the Bay--touch the water, dirt, plants and seedlings.
+There’s no better way to celebrate the Bay than to DIG IN and VOLUNTEER!
+Protect and restore the Bay--touch the water, dirt, plants, and seedlings.
 Participate in all aspects of Save the Bay's restoration activities.

 - Tend plants at our on-site nurseries